-Usually, Papa’s House children are very busy during the school year, six days a week attending Skylark School from 9:30 a.m. to 3:30 p.m. and then the Chelsea Center in the afternoons for academic enrichment sessions.
+Papa’s House children are very busy during the school year, six days a week attending Skylark School from 9:30 a.m. to 3:30 p.m. and then the Chelsea Center in the afternoons for additional classes.
 Some of the children practice basketball every day from 6:00–7:15 a.m. at Skylark School.
 Others take Taekwondo classes in the early mornings.
 All the children enjoy their Saturdays off from school, breaks in the school year, and holidays, when they can relax and partake in fun activities at the Chelsea Center, such as book clubs and art classes.

 Support for Education:

-For the 2020–21 academic year, there are thirty-seven Papa’s House children enrolled at Skylark English School.
-Including tuition, uniforms, books, and other necessary educational supplies, the approximate annual school cost per child is $350.
+For the 2022 academic year, thirty-two Papa’s House children are enrolled at Skylark English School.
+Including tuition, uniforms, books, and other necessary educational supplies, the approximate annual school cost per child at Skylark is $350.

-There are forty-nine young adults from Papa’s House enrolled in higher education.
-Twenty-seven are in college level study, two-year programs for grades 11 and 12, where, depending upon the students' area of interest (generally Business, Science, Social Work, or Tourism Management), fees range between $400 and $700 per year.
+There are forty-three young adults from Papa’s House enrolled in higher education.
+Many of those are in college level study, two-year programs for grades 11 and 12.
+Depending upon the students' area of interest (generally Business, Science, or Social Work), tuition and fees range between $400 and $700 per year.

 "Bridge" courses help students solidify writing and study skills and extend background knowledge required for specific areas of study.
 Successful completion of these useful courses may also help students become eligible for scholarships.
 Students applying to science programs and those planning to study outside of Nepal are required to take these.
-The cost of the average bridge course is $200.
+The average cost of a bridge course is $200.

 Intensive language courses are a visa requirement for students wishing to attend college in another country.
-The cost of the average language course is $200.
+The average cost of a language course is $200.

 The Chelsea Education and Community Center:

 Usually, in the afternoons after Skylark school, Papa’s House children go to the Chelsea Center for classes in math, science, and computer, as well as study halls and tutoring.
 For the older children, there are also career workshops and vocational training.
-In addition, more than two hundred local women take English and Nepali literacy and basic math classes and participate in life skills workshops at the Center.
-In 2019, the cost of operating the Chelsea Center, mainly for teacher salaries, was over $42,000 or approximately $115 a day.
+In addition, more than a hundred local women take English and Nepali literacy and basic math classes and participate in life skills workshops at the Center.
+In 2022, the expected cost of operating the Chelsea Center, mainly for teacher salaries, is over $40,000 or approximately $110 a day.

-On Friday afternoons, workshops are held, where our students hear from professionals about different careers, practice public speaking, and learn about health care, personal empowerment, and other life skills.
-A donation of $40 would cover the cost of two workshops per month.
+There are occasional workshops on Friday afternoons, where our students hear from professionals about different careers, practice public speaking, and learn about health care, personal empowerment and other life skills.
+A donation of $40 would cover two workshops per month.

 Support for Outreach Programs:

-With generous donations from the Healing Buddha Foundation, NOH supports terminally ill children in the cancer ward.
-Fresh fruit and food treats are supplied twice a week and birthdays of the children are celebrated, complete with birthday cake, candles, presents, balloons, and sweets.
-Support (generally for pain medications) is provided for poor families who cannot afford the medical costs.
-Also, NOH has created a “Make A Wish”-type program for these well-deserving children.
-The cost of fulfilling a wish often exceeds $100.
+With generous donations from the Healing Buddha Foundation, NOH Outreach supports terminally ill children in the cancer ward at Kanti Children’s Hospital in Kathmandu.
+Fresh fruit and food treats are supplied twice a week and birthdays of the children are celebrated, complete with birthday cake, candles, presents, balloons and sweets.

 Goldhunga Blind Children’s Home